How to Lower Cortisol (Naturally) for Less Stress & a Healthier Life

 • With dedication to diet and stress management, regulating cortisol is absolutely possible.

+So now that we know what leads to high cortisol levels, what are the biological consequences of this imbalance?
 Constantly high cortisol levels can cause a whole host of malfunctions and dysregulation in the body.
-You might have heard of the hypothalamic-pituitary-adrenal or HPA axis; this team of glands controls the release of cortisol, along with a few other hormones.
+You might have heard of the hypothalamic-pituitary-adrenal, or HPA axis; this team of glands regulates the release of cortisol, along with a few other hormones.
 When the demand for cortisol remains high and the body is not able to keep up with production, the HPA axis becomes dysregulated.
-[1]

 From there, many symptoms can start to manifest, including: